antfromano/milestone-project-1-full-stack-software-developer/README.md

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+Project was deployed to GitHub Pages with the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in GitHub and locate [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At top of Repository, locate "Settings" Button.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
+    - [Here](https://raw.githubusercontent.com/) is a GIF demonstrating the process.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down Settings page to"GitHub Pages".
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click dropdown "None" and select "Master Branch" which automatically refresh the page.
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+5. Scroll down to the newly published site [link](https://github.com) in "GitHub Pages" section.

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+Forking the GitHub Repository makes an original repository copy on oGitHub account for viewing and/or making changes but not affecting original repository achieve with the following steps.

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in GitHub and locate [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-3. You should now have a copy of the original repository in your GitHub account.
+2. At top of Repository, locate "Fork" Button where there is now a copy of original repository.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in GitHub and locate [GitHub Repository](https://github.com/)
-2. Under the repository name, click "Clone or download".
+2. Under repository name, select "Clone or download".
-3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+3. For cloning repository using HTTPS copy the link under "Clone with HTTPS".
-4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory to be made.
+4. Open Git Bash and modify current working directory to location of your preferred cloned directory.
-6. Type `git clone`, and then paste the URL you copied in Step 3.
+5. Input `git clone`, and paste copied URL from Step 3.

 ```
 $ git clone https://github.com/antfromano/milestone-project-1
 ```

-7. Press Enter.
-Your local clone will be created.
+6. Press Enter.
+Local clone is created.

 ```
 $ git clone https://github.com/antfromano/milestone-project-1